Tuesday, April 1, 2025

 4. Charlotte, North Carolina

 I went to Charlotte for a Jesse McCartney concert at The Fillmore, and it was a very easy experience.
 I thought parking and the post-concert traffic would be a pain, but I easily found parking next to the venue at VBGB Beer Hall and Garden.
 The signs say you have to make a purchase to get your parking validated, but I walked around the restaurant and stumbled upon the QR code to validate my parking without buying anything.
 I was able to freely use their bathroom and read my book in my car while waiting for the concert to start.
 After the concert, I waited for traffic to die down before leaving, and it did not take long at all-10 minutes max-and when I left, it was a straight shot to my Airbnb: I dealt with absolutely no traffic.
 The highway to Charlotte is a different story, but getting around the city was very easy.
 I went to Ma Ma Wok for delicious vegan friend rice and BBQ drumsticks and Oh My Soul for an expensive but hydrating Guava Push.
 Ma Ma Wok had a parking lot, but Oh My Soul had very accessible and plenty of street parking in the quaint NoDa neighborhood, which I was able to walk around while waiting for Oh My Soul to open for dinner.
-While walking, I was able to enter The Happy Camper Lounge & Dispensary and purchase edibles for the first time.
-As a Virginia resident, that felt magical.
-This alone showed me that North Carolina was built different.

 Fun Fact: My first time in Charlotte was a field trip to Carowinds where I didn’t ride any rides and sat with my middle school teachers the entire day because I had no friends!